Sasazushi: I Enjoyed the Bamboo Leaf Wrapped Sushi

 Sasa-Zushi (笹寿司) from Ishikawa Prefecture

-Actually, Sasazushi is known as a local specialty of Ishikawa Prefecture, and in the city of Hakusan and the Noto area of Ishikawa, Sasazushi is an essential food for festivals.
+Sasazushi is known as a local specialty of Ishikawa, and in the city of Hakusan and the Noto area of Ishikawa, Sasazushi is an essential thing for festivals.

-The sushi ingredient in this Sasazushi is a thin slice of salmon, and the vinegared rice grains pack together into a lump, for in the final production process the sushi is finished by applying pressure.
+The sushi topping in this Sasazushi is a thin slice of salmon.
+These vinegared rice grains have been packed together into a block, as, in the final production process, the sushi is finished by applying pressure.

-Both the rice and salmon in this Sasazushi are somewhat vinegary compared to regular sushi pieces offered by sushi restaurants.
+Both the rice and salmon in this Sasazushi are somewhat vinegary compared to ordinary sushi offered by sushi restaurants.

-Other than salmon, typical sushi ingredients for Sasazushi are trout, sea bream, and dolphinfish, and additionally, Abura Age is sometimes used as the main topping.
+For the unfamiliar, other than salmon, typical sushi ingredients for Sasazushi are trout, sea bream, and dolphinfish.
+Additionally, Abura Age is sometimes used as its main topping.

-Also, the main ingredient is sometimes garnished with small toppings, such as thinly sliced ginger and lemon, sakura shrimps, sesame seeds, and nori seaweed.
+Also, the main ingredient is sometimes garnished with small toppings, which include thinly sliced ginger and lemon, sakura shrimps, sesame seeds, and nori seaweed.